-Is it better go by bus or train?
+Is it better to go by bus or train?

-In theory, there is not a big difference in terms of time between bus and train.
+In theory, there is not a big difference in terms of time between buses and trains.
 The ticket for the bus is cheaper.
 So I would suggest going ahead with this solution.

 What to do in San Gimignano

 Whatever way you take to reach San Gimignano, once there you only have to enjoy the wonders of this little medieval hamlet.
 Don’t miss the highlights and, after that, follow my steps along with this self-guided tour of the unusual things to see in San Gimignano.